-To oxygenate the livewell, place the remote control in the "Closed" position.
-Turn on the oxygenation pump using the three (3) position livewell switch.
-Place the switch in the "Auto" (automatic timer) position for intermittent oxygenation, if so equipped.
-This system allows continuous recirculation while running, docked or trailering.
+Place the remote control in the "CLOSED" position.

+- Turn the oxygenation pump using the three (3) position livewell switch.
+Place the switch in the "AUTO" (automatic timer) position for intermittent oxygenation, if so equipped. - This system allows continuous recirculation while running, docked or trailering.